JohnFLand/Hubitat-Device-State-Monitor-Multi-Hub/README.md

 | **Late Activity (>Xh)** | Last recorded device activity is older than the configured threshold |

 The **Issue** column may contain multiple reasons separated by commas if more than one condition applies.

+On **Hub #1**, the devices monitored here come from two independent sources: everything you check in the **capability picker** (the single source of truth as of 1.78 — unchecking a device reliably removes it), plus any IDs you list in **Additional health-monitor device IDs — Hub #1** for devices the picker cannot show (e.g. Actuator-only drivers).
+IDs already in the picker are ignored in the additional field, so nothing is counted twice.

 For child devices (e.g. individual endpoints of a USB switch hub), last activity is resolved from the parent device if the child has no activity record of its own.
 On Hub #1 this parent lookup goes through Hub #1's own Maker API, using the same credentials configured for toggle links — without them, the fallback is skipped (with a single info log entry) and the child is evaluated on its own record.